 Why stay in the Melbourne CBD?

 Staying in Melbourne’s CBD puts you right in the heart of it.
 You won’t have to travel very far to get to the best Melbourne attractions.
-And even if you want to go further out of the city, the CBD is the public transport hub so you’re connected to every suburb.
+And even if you want to go further out of the city, the CBD is the public transport hub so you’re connected to every suburb, making it one of the best areas to stay in Melbourne.

 There’s a free tram that runs through the CBD and stops at most of the major tourist attractions, so staying in the CBD means you can save money on public transport.